Examples of good brand names: Some of the most successful brand names ever

 Nike Logo

-The world-famous Nike company exemplifies branding excellence by effectively combining its name and symbolic logo.
+The world-famous Nike exemplifies branding excellence by effectively combining its name and symbolic logo.
 The brevity and simplicity of the name make the word “Nike” easily recognizable, contributing to its instant recall by consumers.

 Inspired by Greek mythology, the brand is named after the goddess of Victory, which is fitting for a brand dedicated to empowering people to engage in sports and fitness.